TLINDEN/viking-mode/README.md

     (setq viking-really-delete t)

+You can change the default key binding by:

+    (define-key viking-mode-map (kbd "C-k") 'vk/kill-thing-at-point)

 In case you  don't like the default key binding  cascade, you may also use separate bindings for each kill function, e.g.: